PussTheCat-org/docker-proxitok-quay/README.md

 # docker-proxitok-quay

-WIP, it currently runs, but it's not writing the URLs correctly
+WIP, it currently runs, but it's not forming the URLs correctly